-For some Open Awards qualifications (e.g. Functional Skills Qualifications), learners must complete assessments that we set.
+For some qualifications (e.g., Functional Skills Qualifications), learners must complete assessments set by Open Awards.
 Providers must ensure that these assessments are carried out in controlled conditions to minimise the potential for plagiarism.
-In order to ensure these conditions are enforced, external assessments must be delivered in accordance with our Instructions for Conducting Controlled Assessments.
+To ensure these conditions are enforced, external assessments must be delivered in accordance with our Instructions for Conducting Controlled Assessments.